gonzalezreal/NetworkImage/README.md

 * tvOS 14.0+
 * watchOS 7.0+

-The `ImageDownloader` is available in:
+The `NetworkImageLoader` is available in:

 * macOS 10.15+
 * iOS 13.0+